 My photography story starts in Africa, where I was raised.
-My parents were involved in mission and humanitarian work, and it became my job to document these endeavors with my Dad's Nikon.
-Around the townships I became known as the little mzungu with the long brown ponytails and the big camera.
+My parents were involved in humanitarian work, and it became my job to document their endeavors.
+Around the townships I was known as the little mzungu with the long brown ponytails and the big camera.
 I loved nothing better than to run barefoot across the rich, red earth snapping photos of beautiful Africa and her people.

 My belief in the power of a strong image to change the world inspired me to become a war photographer and I heartily threw myself into planning my life around this goal.
-That all changed when I met my husband Eric and I found out that love is a more powerful story than pain can ever be.
+That all changed when I met my husband Eric and I found out that love is a more profound story than hate could ever be.

 Fun Facts :

-* I was given a native name in the Khoekhoe language by members of the Nama tribe.
+* I was given a native name in the Khoekhoe language.

 * I have a degree in Fine Art and I paint and sew on many of my images.